+In principle, we can evaluate climate models using a similar approach as the World Weather Attribution.
+Unlike their analysis, we could take into account more than just linear trends \citep{Philip2020}, since the methodology for testing trends could also be applied to higher-order trend coefficients.
+Our results show that the models in the hist scenario essentially reproduce the ERA5 trends.
+Despite the relatively complex statistical model, comparing the coefficients of the non-stationary model allows us to assess how well the past is represented in the climate models.
+However, this can only be done by taking into account the uncertainty in the ERA5 coefficient estimates.
+If non-stationarities in the historical datasets are well captured, this could also provide an indication of how well climate models can handle transient climate conditions.

-In the Appendix, we further examine the influence of a seasonal cycle that may still be present in the data on attribution (Appendix \ref{sec:seasonal_cycle}) and an extension of the model to a Markov process in Appendix \ref{sec:second_order}.
+In the Appendix, we further examine the influence of a seasonal cycle that may still be present in the data on the attribution (Appendix \ref{sec:seasonal_cycle}) and an extension to a second-order Markov process in Appendix \ref{sec:second_order}.
 Since both extensions have only a minor influence on the attribution statement, the results are not included in the main body of the article.

 To summarise, the main contribution of this paper lies in the extension of the censored likelihood model for extremes to non-stationary time series, and its application to the attribution of the evolution of heatwaves over different regions in Europe.
-The significant non-stationarities in the temperature data is an issue for any extreme value model.
+The significant non-stationarities in the temperature data are an issue for any extreme value model.
 A constant threshold model needs to be handled with care in the presence of strong temporal trends.
-This indicates the strong effect of the non-stationarity in the constant threshold model on the dependencies.
+In particular, the strong non-stationarity affects the estimated dependence structure in the constant threshold model.